José María Minella

 José María Minella (1909–1981) was an Argentine football player and manager.
 He played for and managed Argentina's national team.

 Club career

 A midfielder, Minella started playing at local club Independiente of Mar del Plata.
 On 23 August 1925, he was part of the local league team that achieved a 1–0 win over a team made of battleship HMS Repulse´s crewmembers during the Prince of Wales visit to Argentina.
 In 1928 he was signed by Gimnasia La Plata who won the amateur Argentine championship in 1929.
 He played in the team nicknamed El Expreso ("The Express") that nearly won the championship in 1933.

 In 1935 he moved to River Plate where he was part of three championship's winning teams in 1936, 1937 and 1941.

-Towards the end of his playing career he played in Uruguay with Peñarol and in Chile with Green Cross.
+Towards the end of his playing career he played in Uruguay with Peñarol (loan from River Plate) and in Chile with Green Cross.

 International career

 Minella made his international debut in 1933, he played three times in the Copa América, in 1935, 1937 and 1941.
 Argentina won the 1937 and 1941 editions.
 He played a total of 24 games for his country netting one goal.